One-tier board or two-tier board?

 In general, a one-tier board leads to better supervision, but a non-executive director runs considerably larger liability risks than a supervisory board member.

 Fruytier Lawyers in Business specialises in corporate law.
-If you have any questions about one-tier board and two-tier board company’s, you can contact Vincent van Oosteren or one of our other lawyers.
+If you have any questions about one-tier board and two-tier board company’s, you can contact us via mail, phone or by filling in the contact form.